WebArchitect/Simple-Zip-Code-Script/README.txt

 ----
 find_close_zipcodes($origin_zipcode, $distance, $unit)($zipcode, $distance, $unit)

-$zipcode is the zipcode you want to search for close zipcodes
+$origin_zipcode is the origin zipcode from which you are finding neighboring codes
 $distance is the radius you want to search
 $unit is the unit you want your result returned. $unit can be "K" for kilometers, "M" for miles,

-EXAMPLE: close_zipcodes("60076","10","M")

 The results are returned in a multi-dimensional array.